nitin-1926/Hacktober-Festt/README.md

 Once you see `Able to merge` on your screen, create the pull request and add proper comments (preferably your name and PR number) and click on create pull request

 This completes 1 pull request.
+Now go to your hacktober fest profile and check if the counter for pull requests have increased.
+If it increased then you have successfully completed 1 PR.
 Repeat the above steps and further add the changes in the folder you created already.
 Don't need to create a separate folder everytime.

 Minimum 4 Pull requests are required to complete the challenge.